-2. Did you always see self-employment as a viable career option, or did you stumble upon it?
+Did you always see self-employment as a viable career option, or did you stumble upon it?

-3. What’s the biggest challenge you’ve had to overcome in starting-up?
+It looks like your business is going from strength to strength, but what was the biggest challenge you’ve had to overcome in starting-up?

-4. What has been the most exciting development in your business so far?
+What has been the most exciting development in your business so far?

-5. What do you feel is the most rewarding aspect of running your own business?
+What do you feel is the most rewarding aspect of running your own business?

 The most rewarding aspect of running my own business is to experience the growth.
 More happy clients, more jobs, more sales, more profits.
 It’s good to see hard work , commitment and dedication pay off.